 Once added to the Default Pay, you'll be able to fill in the following fields:

-Original Default Amount - Enter the original total arrears value.
+Original Default Amount - The original total arrears value, when the deduction notice was first issued.
 This should be shown on the IRD notice as "Amount".

 Current Balance - Enter the remaining arrears amount.
 This will be reduced by PayHero as payments are deducted from the employee’s pay.
-Usually this amount will initially be the same as the Original Default Amount and will be reduced every time you finalise a pay for the employee which includes an IRD Arrears deduction.
+Usually this amount will initially be the same as the Original Default Amount, and will be reduced every time you send a pay for the employee which includes an IRD Arrears deduction.

 The arrears deduction will be made at the lesser of the following:

 - 10% of the Original Default Amount per week of pay

 - 20% of the gross earnings in the pay

 If the employee's net pay is less than $100 per week, the amount deducted will be set to a flat rate of $10 per week.

 Payment to IRD